 Vegan Supply (202 – 14016 32 Avenue,) is an intimate, customer-focused store specializing in vegan groceries, personal care products, and apparel, and items that complement specific dietary paths, such as gluten-free, vegan, and dairy-free.
 What won’t you find there?
 The usual plethora of tempting distractions.
 If you’re someone with a food allergy or dietary restrictions that can be difficult to manage when you’re on the road, then you’ll love Vegan Supply.
 And if you just enjoy a healthy snack and want to be ‘good’ while you’re on vacation?
 Well, you’ll love it too!

 Originally a green bean online business, Spent Grounds Coffee Roasters (108 – 19140 28 Avenue) quickly became a speciality coffee shop in South Surrey that supplies vegan and gluten-free options.
-They partner with local, small artisans that craft healthy meals and snacks to have with your favourite beverages.
-Spent Grounds also roast their beans at their own onsite roastery, and they sell them to customers for home-brewing, along with coffee brewing equipment.
+They partner with local, small artisans who craft healthy meals and snacks to have with your favourite beverages.
+Spent Grounds also roasts their beans at their onsite roastery, and they sell them to customers for home brewing, along with coffee brewing equipment.
 Spent Grounds is the perfect place to stop by and enjoy some great drinks, some healthy snacks, and awesome company.

 The space itself is unique for a Vietnamese restaurant.
 Chopsticks on Pho (101 – 15325 56 Avenue) is an open-space concept that encourages communal dining and evokes the cosy feel of a family dinner at home.
 This Vietnamese noodle house is the perfect spot for a warm comforting bowl of broth and noodles.
 And while pho typically has thin slices of meat, their creamy veggie tofu pho is vegetarian-friendly and truly delicious.
 And be sure to try the Spicy Basil Tofu Fried Rice for a flavour bomb of veggies and grilled lemongrass tofu.